microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDevelopCore.md

 ### Using Fabric Core class names

-To use the styles, add the `ms-Fabric` class to a containing element, such as `<body>`, to set the `font-family` for all Fabric typography classes used within that element.
-Then apply the Fabric styles directly to your HTML elements.
+To use the styles, add the `ms-Fabric` class to a containing element, such as `<body>`, to set the `font-family` for all Fabric Core typography classes used within that element.
+Then apply the Fabric Core styles directly to your HTML elements.

 ```html
 <body class="ms-Fabric" dir="ltr">